-Element Purpose Restrictions Syntax seconds The maximum number of seconds the process should wait for access to a volume No default value exists for time-out within the statement.
-Must be specified as a positive integer or zero.
-Mounting time of zero seconds is the same as NOT WAIT.
-Literal Number segment; see IBM Informix Guide to SQL: Syntax.
+Element Purpose Restrictions Syntax seconds of seconds the process should wait for access to a volume No Must be specified as a positive integer or zero.
+Mounting time of zero seconds is the same as NOT WAIT. segment; see

 If you set the time-out value to WAIT, all requests for a volume wait until the volume is mounted on an optical drive.
 The process that made the request waits indefinitely.